1. Store upright in its original containers. Resin is sold in containers compatible with its chemicals and will keep it

 7. Store resin bottles in a plastic bag and/or larger plastic container.
 If something does spill, it will be easier to contain the mess.

 8. Familiarize yourself with the shelf life of the products you are using.
-While most epoxy resins have a shelf life of a year, some resins, such as polyesters and polyurethanes, have a much shorter shelf life.
-I recommend only purchasing the amount of resin you can comfortably use within half of the shelf life time.
+While most epoxy resins have a shelf life of a year, others like polyesters and polyurethanes, have a much shorter useful life.
+Only buy the amount of resin you can comfortably use within half of the shelf life time.

-Once your resin is open, here are a few other suggestions I like to follow:
+Once your resin bottles are open, here are a few other helpful resin tips:

-1. Only remove one cap at a time.
-Sadly, putting the hardener cap on the resin container (or vice versa) is all it takes to permanently close the bottles.
-I like to pour the contents from one bottle, then replace the cap before opening the next bottle.
+- Only remove one cap at a time.
+Putting the hardener cap on the resin container (or vice versa) is all it takes to permanently close the bottles.
+I pour the contents from one bottle, then replace the cap before opening the next bottle.

-2. When I run out of one container, even if I have some left in the other container, I always dispose of it properly.
-I always start a fresh kit with both products new instead of using an aged product from an old bottle.
+- When I empty one container, even if I have some left in the other container, I always start a new kit.
+You want to use a fresh kit with new product instead of using an aged product from an old bottle.

-3. If the shelf life of resin has expired, do not fear.
-You may still be able to use it for your projects (assuming it has been stored properly).
-For example, many epoxy resins will continue to cure after the shelf life has expired but may cure with an amber color.
+- If the shelf life of resin has expired, do not fear.
+You may still be able to use it for your projects.
+If you’ve stored it properly, it should cure, but may have an amber color.
 If you are coloring the resin, this will unlikely be noticeable.
 Here’s what you can do with yellowing resin.